Compressible Flow CFD Simulation Training Package, Advanced Users, 10 Projects

 Project 3, supersonic flow over an F-16 aircraft considering inviscid fluid was simulated, and then the results were investigated.
 Supersonic speed is the speed of an object that exceeds the speed of sound.
 It is estimated to be around 343 m/s in the dry air at a temperature of 20 C.

-In project 4, aerodynamic coefficients of a Formula One (F1) car by two different solvers of pressure-based and density-based, have been studied, at a speed of 108 meters per second at a lateral angle of zero degrees (actually a straight path).
-This velocity at the ground level is equivalent to Mach number approximately 0.32.
+In Project 4, the aerodynamic coefficients of a Formula One (F1) car by two different solvers pressure-based and density-based, have been studied, at a speed of 108 meters per second at a lateral angle of zero degrees (actually a straight path).
+This velocity at the ground level is equivalent to a Mach number of approximately 0.32.
 We know this area from Mach number is the transition zone from incompressible to compressible flow, so on this geometry, the drag coefficient is investigated using two pressure-based and density-based solvers is discussed.

 Problem 5 simulates the process of condensation inside a steam ejector.
 When the Wet Steam multiphase model is used, two sets of transport equations are solved: the mass fraction of the condensed liquid phase and the number or concentration of droplets per unit volume.